Hiking cameras enable you to capture your experiences, whether you’re on a short day hike or rugged outdoor adventure.

 - Extras: 3″ LCD, flash built-in & shoe, ISO 100-51200, Full HD 1080p video at 60fps, Wifi & NFC enabled

-The Sony Alpha a6000 is a compact mirrorless camera that is well-suited for travel thanks to its small size, great electronic viewfinder and smart features such as Wifi and companion apps.
+The Sony Alpha a6000 is a compact mirrorless camera that is well-suited for hiking & backpacking thanks to its small size, great electronic viewfinder and smart features such as Wifi and companion apps.

-Sony uses a hybrid autofocus approach with phase and contrast detection for fast focussing.
+Sony uses a hybrid autofocus approach with phase and contrast detection for fast focusing.
 This mirrorless model is one of the fastest among APS-C sensor cameras.

 The camera is compatible with Sony E mount lenses and the SELP1650 lens is already included.
 This is a lightweight and retractable mid-range zoom lens, great for travel since it collapses down to just 1.18”.